 Initially, doctors tried cortisone shots.
 The therapy worked for a few days, but then the pain returned.
 It became clear that more extensive intervention was necessary.

 Although the pain was in Peter’s back and leg, his doctor suspected the cause was actually arthritis in his hip.
 He was referred to a specialist at Tufts MC.

 Extensive testing confirmed that the pain was due to arthritis and determined that a hip replacement was the best alternative.

-  Dr. Smith used an innovative technique called an anterior hip replacement.
+An innovative technique called an anterior hip replacement, was used.
 With this technique, the hip is replaced from the front rather than from behind.
 This allows the surgeon to replace the hip without having to split a muscle.